ryanmcgrath/react-iconpack/README.md

 }
 ```

-To view the available defalt icons, your best bet is to clone this repo and scope out the _svgs_ folder yourself.
+To view the available default icons, your best bet is to clone this repo and scope out the _svgs_ folder yourself.
 When I have time I'll build a github pages site to preview them all or something.
 Polymer, Font-Awesome and a few others are all available.

 The React Component
 ==============